mrTimofey/vue-admin/docs/fields.md

 Field types available out-of-the-box are described here.
 See [custom field types section](customization/custom-fields.md) if you want to add a custom type.

-All field types should support the following props:
+All field types support the following props:
 * `disabled` - disables user interaction
 * `value` - guess what

+Type-specific props definitions are provided in their descriptions.

 ### array

 [Component sources](https://github.com/mrTimofey/vue-admin/blob/master/src/components/fields/array.vue)

+Aliases: collection

 Array of whatever you want.
 Allows to add new values and remove existing ones.